Care Homes for Dementia in Saint Augustine, FL

-AlzheimersNet is your guide to memory care in Saint Augustine, FL.
-Memory care facilities provide housing and care for seniors with Alzheimer's disease and other kinds of dementia.
-Memory care enables seniors who have memory loss to stay as active and engaged as they possibly can, while living in a dignified, comfortable and supervised environment.
-Our local Senior Living Advisors have local expertise in memory care in Saint Augustine, FL and surrounding areas.
-After an initial assessment, your advisor will send you a list of memory care providers that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's finances.
+AlzheimersNet is your comprehensive guide to memory care in Saint Augustine, FL.
+Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
+Our local Senior Living Advisors are expert in dementia care in Saint Augustine, FL and surrounding areas.
+After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Facts about Saint Augustine